 Some mood changes and depressed feelings occur with normal hormonal changes, but estrogen cannot be the sole reason for this increased prevalence.

 Women are confronted with a lot of life experiences and situations that could be potential predispositions for them to develop depression.

-One example of a situation that contributes to depression in women is puberty.
-It is typically associated with other risk factors that can play a role in depression.
+During and after puberty the risk of depression in females increases than that of the males.
+This time period is typically associated with other risk factors that can play a role in depression.